VasilisAvgoustakis/fut_exhibition_statistic/README.md

      - `mysql-db`: The MySQL DB server
      - `phpmyadmin`: The PHP My Admin Web app for DB management.

 2. **Web Application**:
    - **Flask**: Serves the main web application and API endpoints.
    - **Dash & Plotly**: Integrate with Flask to provide interactive data visualizations.
    - **Containerization**:
         - The Flask application is also containerized as part of the `web` service in the `docker-compose` file.
-        - `flask_dash_app`: The Fask/Dash app is also containirized in its own service.
+        - `flask_dash_app`: The Flask/Dash app is also containerized in its own service.

 3. **General**:
    - **Docker Compose**: The system is orchestrated using Docker Compose, managing dependencies and networking between the various services.
+   - **Configuration System**: The application uses a centralized configuration system with environment variables and configuration files.

 ## Features